BlurryRoots/lua-range/readme.md

 # lua-range

 Provides a function to create a range iterator.
-After creation of said iterator it generates values from a lower bound up to an upper bound with an option step width.
+After creation of said iterator it generates values from a lower bound up to an upper bound with an optional step width.
+If the iterator position is greater then the upper bound the iterator will return ```nil```.

 ## Usage